opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 .. note:: Audio files loaded in Sub-Xsheets will not be included in the output soundtrack (see  :ref:`Using Sub-Xsheets <using_sub-xsheets>`  ).

-As soon as the rendering is over, the rendered animation can be automatically displayed in a OpenToonz Flipbook by activating the **Open Flipbook after Rendering** option in the Preferences  →  Preview dialog; it's also possible to display blank frames after each rendering playback when looping.
+As soon as the rendering is over, the rendered animation can be automatically displayed in a OpenToonz Flipbook by activating the **Open Flipbook after Rendering** option in the Preferences...  →  Preview dialog section; it's also possible to display blank frames after each rendering playback when looping.
 If a soundtrack is available for the rendered scene, it's also possible to listen to it.

 When displayed in the Flipbook, the rendering can be checked by using the Flipbook tools (see  :ref:`Using the Flipbook <using_the_flipbook>`  ).

-You can also activate the **Use Default Viewer for Movie Format** option in the Preferences  →  General dialog, in order to play back the output with its own default viewer, e.g. QuickTime Player for the MOV format.
+You can also activate the **Use Default Viewer for Movie Formats** option in the Preferences...  →  General dialog section, in order to play back the output with its own default viewer, e.g. QuickTime Player for the MOV format.

 .. tip:: **To render the currently loaded scene:**

-    Choose File  →  **Render**.
+    Choose Render  →  **Render**.

 .. tip:: **To display blank frames after each rendering playback when looping:**

-    1. Choose File  →  Preferences  →  **Preview**.
+    1. Choose File  →  Preferences...  →  **Preview**.

     2. Do any of the following: